adunn-kal/WaterSense/README.md

 # WaterSense
- Main firmware for the Water Sense project
+ Main firmware for the Water Sense project\n
  See https://adunn-kal.github.io/WaterSense/ for more details.